 (1) Appearance Not Required.
-A person commanded to produce documents, electronically stored information, or tangible things, or to permit the inspection of premises, need notappear in person at he place of production or inspection unless also commanded to appear for a deposition, hearing, or trial.
+A person commanded to produce documents, electronically stored information, or tangible things, or to permit the inspection of premises, need not appear in person at the place of production or inspection unless also commanded to appear for a deposition, hearing, or trial.